SpektraSystems/Red-Hat-Modernize-Apps/lab4.md

 mvn clean package
 ~~~~

-or use the command `build` in the command palette.

-> /!\ Make sure that you select a file in the directory inventory when running this command.

 You should see a **BUILD SUCCESS** in the build logs.
 If builds successfully, continue to the next step to create a new RESTful endpoint that uses this service.

 ## Create RESTful Endpoints

-Thorntail uses JAX-RS standard for building REST services.
-Create a new Java class named `InventoryEndpoint.java` in `com.redhat.coolstore.rest` package with the following content :
+Thorntail (ex-WildFly Swarm) uses JAX-RS standard for building REST services.
+Create a new file named `InventoryEndpoint.java` in directory `modernize-apps/inventory/src/main/java/com/redhat/coolstore/rest` for the InventoryEndpoint Java class in `package com.redhat.coolstore.rest` with the following content:

 ~~~java
 package com.redhat.coolstore.rest;